Do you SEO your images for Google and Social Media?

-Google is able to index images on your website if you have the ALT tags optimized for your target keyword.
-For Google, it is a huge opportunity to provide value to its users.
-And for you, it is a huge opportunity to get ranked higher on the search engine.
+Google is able to index images on your website if you have the ALT tags optimised for your target keyword.
+From Google’s perspective, it’s a huge opportunity to provide value to its users.
+And for you, it is a huge opportunity to get ranked higher on search engines.

-How can you make the images on your website rank on Google with the help of ALT text?
-Read on!
-We’re going to answer this and many other questions in this blog.
-By the end of it, you will know everything you need to get your images ranked on Google.
+How can you help the images on your website (I’m talking products or services, including blog posts) rank on Google with the help of ALT text?
+I’m going to answer this and many other questions in this blog.
+It’s not a long read and you can save this post for later or reference, but by the end of the read you’ll know everything you need to get your images ranked on Google.

-Google crawlers cannot index your images if you don’t have them optimized for search engines.
-The only way to do that is by adding the ALT text to the image.
+Google crawlers cannot index your images if you don’t have them optimised for search engines.
+The only way to do that is by adding the ALT tag (often known as Alt Text) to the image.
 The text is added to the ALT tags and also to ALT descriptions.
 The text you add to the ALT tag is what shows up when the image fails to load.

-While you can optimize your images to rank higher on search engines, you’ll also be able to provide a better user experience for the visitors which now can find you in many different ways.
+So, while you can optimise your images to rank higher on search engines, you’ll also be able to provide a better user experience for the visitors which now can find you in many different ways.

 One of them being images on SERPs (Search Engine Results Page).